-- Diagnosis on the Autism Spectrum or related disability and enrolled in a high school or 766 day school that participates in the PLAT program.
+- Diagnosis on the Autism Spectrum or related disability and enrolled in a high school or 766-day school that participates in the PLAT program.

-- Minimum of a 4th grade reading ability.
+- Minimum of 3rd-grade reading ability.

-- For placement in court internship and/or law firm or related business, candidates must be selected by their school and screened by AHEF to meet behavioral and professional standards.
+- For placement in a court internship and/or law firm or related business, candidates must be selected by their school and screened by AHEF to meet behavioral and professional standards.

-- District is responsible for transportation.
+- School District is responsible for transportation.

 For further information on the PLAT Program please contact:

-The Autism Higher Education Foundation
+Autism Higher Education Foundation

 Dover, MA 02030